DaCat10/Project-Star-World-Continued-Interest/README.md

 If you have had any issues with anything, please let us know in “issues” on this GitHub page.
 I would be happy to help you.

 # 🛠️ The team / Credits
-TechGuys TechSpot & Games: Game tweker
+TechGuys TechSpot & Games: Game tweaker

 Me (DaCat) : Github repository and Discord server (i guess)